druckdev/st/README.md

 ## Requirements
-In order to build st you need the Xlib header files.
+In order to build st you need the Xlib header files.\
+For the transparency to work you need a composite manager (e.g. picom, xcompmgr).

 ## Installation